aenoncunanan/CamerViewer-v-1-0/README.md

 #CameraViewer-v-1-0

-It is an application that lets the user access the camera from the other room, save snapshots, and save video clips from the camera.
-Snapshots and video clips can be accessed by the user anytime.
+Using an application installed in a computer, the classroom monitoring system will allow the user to access the camera installed in a room in real time.
+The application will automatically record video at the start of the program, and will continuously record video clips with a length of 5 minutes each until the program is terminated.
+This will also allow the user to save a snapshot taken from the camera.